Saving recovered VMDK or guest OS files

 Foreword

-• If you need to check integrity of recovered data before purchase, please use built-in preview
+- If you need to check the integrity of recovered data before purchase, please use built-in preview

-• You can mount recovered VMDK files as a disk images and check integrity of VMDK's internal data too
+- You can mount recovered VMDK files as a disk image and check the integrity of VMDK's internal data too

 Optimizing recovery time

-Partial save: In some cases it's worth to create a new(or clone existing) virtual machine, install OS and necessary software then connect to VM and upload only significant data, such as a database or most recent files to work with.
-This method allows to cut the amount of transferred data and usually applicable on low-speed connections.
+Partial save: In some cases it's worth creating a new(or cloning existing) virtual machine, installing OS and necessary software then connecting to the VM and uploading only significant data, such as a database or most recent files to work with.
+This method allows to cut the amount of transferred data and is usually applicable on low-speed connections.

 Export Wizard

-To save recovered data, select files and folder to be saved and click "Recover" button on the main toolbar.
+To save recovered data, select the files and folder to be saved and click the "Recover" button on the main toolbar.

 Export Wizard will start.
 And there are three options available:

-Save Files – copies recovered data to the disks at the same system.
+Save Files – copies recovered data to the disks in the same system.

 Please note: it's impossible to save recovered data to the same disks you are recovering from, as well as write to the disks with file systems unavailable to Windows OS.
-For example: you can save to NTFS, FAT, ReFS disks and unable to save to VMFS, EXT or ZFS disks.
-Actual list of supported file systems is limited to your Windows version and\or specific software installed.
+For example: you can save to NTFS, FAT, ReFS disks and unable to save to VMFS, EXT, or ZFS disks.
+The actual list of supported file systems is limited to your Windows version and specific software installed.

 – mounts virtual disk to the Windows which can be accessed by any file manager or any other software present at the system.

-Select a letter which is not used by any other disks at the system and click "Mount" button.
+Select a letter that is not used by any other disks in the system and click the "Mount" button.

 An Explorer window with a new disk should be opened and available to browse and copy.

-Thus to save a disk image you need to copy "Storage" to back up location and use it like any other disk image file.
-You can also rename it to ".img", ".bin" or ".dsk" file type, as all of them represent same binary file with contents of the disk from 0-th to the last bit of the disk.
+Thus to save a disk image you need to copy "Storage" to the backup location and use it like any other disk image file.
+You can also rename it to ".img", ".bin" or ".dsk" file type, as all of them represent the same binary file with contents of the disk from 0-th to the last bit of the disk.

-Upload to FTP -- starts built-in FTP client which allows transfer recovered data to FTP Server.
-Simply enter Host Name, User Name and Password to connect to available FTP server with existing user account.
+Upload to FTP -- starts built-in FTP client which allows the transfer of recovered data to FTP Server.
+Simply enter your Host Name, User Name, and Password to connect to the available FTP server with an existing user account.